 The Finance Manager liaises closely with Lloyds Bank to ensure the best available rate of return on our reserve.
 Amounts can be placed on notice for periods of six weeks to three months at a level that the school deems will maintain sufficient operating liquidity.
-During the year funds have regularly been placed on deposit over a variety of periods of time resulting in bank interest earned of £101, were low for the majority of the period.
+During the year funds have regularly been placed on deposit resulting in bank interest earned of £364.